Arkansas school shooter killed in car crash

 The crash happened at around 9 p.m.
 A vehicle traveling crossed the turning lane and struck the vehicle Grant was driving head-on.
 The driver of that vehicle, identified as Daniel Petty, 59, was also killed.
 Three other people–including one juvenile–were hurt in the crash.

 Drew Grant is also known as Andrew Golden.
-When Golden was 11-years-old, he and another teen shot and killed four students and a teacher at Westside Middle School in 1998.
+When Golden was 11 years old, he and another teen shot and killed four students and a teacher at Westside Middle School in 1998.